danchoi/ngrender/README.md

   want a way to render the AngularJS templates with more horsepower than the browser's pokey JavaScript engine.
 * You want to reuse AngularJS web templates for HTML email generation.
 * You want to reuse AngularJS web templates for static HTML page generation.
-* You want a way to let your AngularJS website to degrade gracefully.
+* You want a way to make your AngularJS website degrade gracefully.

 ## Prerequisites